CBSE Class 10 > Class 10 Notes > Science > Short & Long Answer Questions: Heredity

 Q3: What is a sex chromosome?

-Ans: Chromosomes that are responsible for the determination of sex in an individual are known as sex chromosomes.
-There are two types sex chromosomes – the X chromosome and the Y chromosome.
-Males possess one X and one Y chromosome and females possess two X chromosomes.
+Ans: Chromosomes that determine the sex of an individual are called sex chromosomes.
+There are two types of sex chromosomes: X and Y. A typical male has one X and one Y chromosome (XY) and a typical female has two X chromosomes (XX).
+These chromosomes carry genes that influence sexual development.

 Q4: Name the plant on which Mendel performed his experiments.